Riverside Alcohol and Drug Use Statistics

 Compared to women, men are more likely to use illegal drugs and to start misusing drugs or alcohol at a younger age.11 Because of this, men have a rate of substance use disorder twice that of women.11 Men are also more likely to misuse alcohol.12

 Women with substance use disorders face unique challenges in their addiction treatment.
 As the primary caregiver for the majority of families, women may not have the option to leave their children or give up family responsibilities to go into rehab.
-A women-only rehab has programs that can address the common barriers to treatment women face.
+A women-only facility has programs that can address the common barriers to care women face.

-The earlier someone starts using drugs, the greater the chances they continue using them and eventually form an addiction.12 Substance misuse among teens can also lead to high-risk behaviors that can be devastating.
+The earlier someone starts using drugs, the greater the chances they continue using them and eventually form an addiction.12 Substance abuse among teens can also lead to high-risk behaviors that can be devastating.

-Should I Travel to Riverside for Drug and Alcohol Rehab?
+Should You Travel for Drug and Alcohol Rehab in Riverside?

-For some people, it makes sense to find a rehab close to home.
-However, you may want to consider traveling to a city like Riverside for drug rehab or alcohol rehab.
-A more urban area can offer a wider variety of treatment choices.
+For some people, it makes sense to seek help close to home.
+However, you may want to consider traveling to a city like Riverside for drug or alcohol rehab.
+A more urban area can offer a wider variety of choices.
 A change of scenery can also help remove you from potentially triggering situations.

 - Wood Streets: Located near downtown, the Wood Streets neighborhood features beautiful landscaping, narrow streets, and historic homes.